Conformal dynamics at infinity for groups with contracting elements: Introduction

+As $[\cdot]$ may not necessarily form a closed relation, the quotient $[\pU]$ might be non-Hausdorff or even not $T_1$ (that is, $[\cdot]$-classes are not necessarily closed subsets).
+We say that the partition $[\cdot]$ is \textit{maximal} if every $[\cdot]$-class is singleton, and it is \textit{trivial} if $\pU$ is a $[\cdot]$-class.
+We shall refer to $[\pU]$ as the \textit{reduced} convergence boundary.

-Introducing the partition is also indispensable in obtaining a hyperbolic-like boundary, as certain natural subsets in the boundary are ``inseparable" (from a view of negative curvature).
+Introducing the partition is indispensable in obtaining a hyperbolic-like boundary, as certain natural subsets in the boundary are distinguishable in a view of negative curvature.
 The following examples illustrate some aspects of such consideration.

 \begin{examples} Let $\T$ be the Teichm{\"u}ller space of a closed orientable surface of genus $g\ge 2$, endowed with the following two boundaries (recalled in \textsection \ref{SecThurstonBdry} in details): \begin{enumerate} \item Thurston boundary $\bTh$: it is the set $\pmf$ of projective measured foliations, which is a topological sphere of dimension $6g-7$ (\cite{FLP}).
-Kaimanovich-Masur \cite{KaMasur} considered a partition $[\cdot]$ on $\pmf$ induced by an intersection form.
+Kaimanovich--Masur \cite{KaMasur} considered a partition $[\cdot]$ on $\pmf$ which is induced by an intersection form.
 The restriction to the subset $\minf$ of the minimal measured foliations is closed.
 Its quotient, the (Hausdorff) ending lamination space, can be identified with the Gromov boundary of the complex of curves on $\Sigma_g$ (\cite{Klarreich, H06}).
-Inside $\minf$, the partition is \textit{trivial} exactly on the subset $\ue$ of uniquely ergodic points: their equivalent classes are singletons.
+Inside $\minf$, the partition is {maximal} exactly on the subset $\ue$ of uniquely ergodic points: their equivalent classes are singletons.